shalinimadan/F25SI539_DiscussionW10/README.md

 3. Replace poor code with accessible alternatives

-4. Explain why your changes improve accessibility
+4. Explain why your changes improve accessibility - leave comments

 **Instructions**

-Step1: Open the project in your code editor.
+Step 1: Open the project in your code editor.
 You will see two files:

 index.html and style.css